m-brady-lee/adventure_works_dashboard/README.md

 Modeled territory, customer, and product hierarchies to enable multi-level analysis

-Verified grain consistency to prevent double-counting in KPIs
+Verified granularity to prevent double-counting in KPIs

 ## ANALYSIS & ENGINEERING